jackmiller2708/utility/docs/troubleshooting.md

 ## Docker containers fail DNS lookups / builds hang on network calls

+**Symptom:** `docker compose build`/`up` hangs or fails on any step that needs network access (package installs, base image pulls), even though the host itself has working internet access.

-Seen on this machine because Cloudflare WARP makes the host's default resolver unreachable from inside containers.
-Fixed once, at the host level, by setting `/etc/docker/daemon.json` to `{"dns": ["1.1.1.1", "8.8.8.8"]}` and restarting the Docker daemon
-(`sudo systemctl restart docker`) — not a per-container or per-compose-file setting.
-If this resurfaces (e.g. after a Docker reinstall), that's the fix.
+**Likely cause:** a VPN client running on the host (Cloudflare WARP is a common one) makes the host's default DNS resolver unreachable from inside containers, which use a different network namespace.

+**Fix:** at the host level (not per-container or per-compose-file), set `/etc/docker/daemon.json` to `{"dns": ["1.1.1.1", "8.8.8.8"]}` and restart the Docker daemon (`sudo systemctl restart docker`).
+Re-apply this after a Docker reinstall if the symptom resurfaces.

 ## A device is stuck on "Waiting for approval" forever